Last Updated: June 25, 2026

 -H 'content-type: application/json' \

--d '{"short_description":"A craft brewery in Torrance, CA."}'
+-d '{"short_description":"A brewery in Torrance, CA."}'

 To delete a brewer, send a DELETE request to the /brewer endpoint with the brewer_id appended to the path.
 No request body is required.
 Successful requests return a 204 No Content response with no body.